Scotland Has Highest Drug Death Rate In Europe

 It has been revealed men are most at risk from drug deaths in Scotland, as more than 70% of victims were male.
 The highest rate was suffered by those between the ages of 35 to 44 years old, where there were around 440 fatalities.
 There were approximately 345 drug deaths experienced by individuals in the 45 to 54 age bracket.
 In most cases of drug deaths in Scotland, over 1000 have succumbed to heroin abuse, while around 790 people have died due to taking pills like etizolam and diazepam.

-The site of the most drug deaths in Scotland was the Greater Glasgow and Clyde health board district which had in the area of 390 fatalities last year, with Lothian, Lanarkshire and Tayside behind it.
+The site of the most drug deaths in Scotland was the Greater Glasgow and Clyde health board district.
+Here they had about 390 fatalities last year, with Lothian, Lanarkshire and Tayside next.
 However, there is no doubt the issue reached every corner of the country, affecting thousands of lives across the country.

-Benzos, Heroin and Ecstasy Causing Increase in Deaths
+Benzos, Heroin and Ecstasy Causing Increase in Drug Death Rate

-According to the Guardian newspaper, Dr Carole Hunter from addiction services at the Glasgow’s health and social care partnership, which had the highest rate of fatalities in 2018, said: “The major problem for Glasgow is heroin and illicit benzos like etizolam or street valium, which have never been cheaper or more available.
+According to the Guardian newspaper Glasgow has the highest rate of fatalities in 2018.
+Dr Carole Hunter from addiction services at the city’s health and social care partnership said: “The major problem for Glasgow is heroin and illicit benzos like etizolam or street valium, which have never been cheaper or more available.
 People buy it online, in huge quantities, and unknown quality.
 You could take 10 one day and be fine, and the next day take the same amount and overdose.”

 And, it’s not the usual type of long-term drug addict that’s dying in Scotland.
 Many teenagers and first-time drug users are becoming victims to the drug cuoture.
 A teenage boy has lost his life after taking ecstasy at a house party in Hamilton.
 17-year-old Brandon Rice, a pupil at Hamilton Grammar School, fell ill at his home in Pitreavie Court and was rushed to Hairmyres Hospital in East Kilbride, where he, unfortunately, passed away.

 Two teenage girls aged 16 and 17 and a 16-year-old boy were also taken to hospital as a precaution and received medical care, but they are not thought to be in danger.
 However, Brandon was not so fortunate.
-His death has initially been treated as unexplained and a post-mortem is to be performed, while police have stated there will be an investigation to confirm if drugs played a role in Brandon’s death.
+His death has initially been treated as unexplained and a post-mortem is to be performed.
+Police have stated there will be an investigation to confirm if drugs played a role in Brandon’s death.

-This follows on from an earlier tragic case in July when Chelsea Bruce, a 16-year-old schoolgirl from the Springburn area of Glasgow, was taken ill after using ecstasy and was rushed to Glasgow Royal Infirmary, where she also sadly passed away.
+This follows on from an earlier tragic case in July when Chelsea Bruce, a 16-year-old schoolgirl from the Springburn area of Glasgow died.
+She was taken ill after using ecstasy and was rushed to Glasgow Royal Infirmary, but sadly passed away.
 Another victim of the drug epidemic which seems to be engulfing the whole country.

-We are now witnessing a nightmare scenario, where the one of the home nations is considered one of the worst places for drug deaths in the world.
-How many innocents are going to be lost to drug misuse in Scotland, and what can be done to turn the tide?
+We now have one of the home nations considered as one of the worst places for drug deaths worldwide.
+How many more will be lost to drugs in Scotland and what can be done to turn the tide?

 Sources and references